disas69/Unity-ListPropertyDrawer-Asset/README.md

 # Unity-List-Property-Drawer

 A simple solution meant to improve Unity array/list editor UI.
-Works from the box and supports add/remove and reorder of the array/list elements.
+Works out of the box and supports add/remove and reorder of the array/list elements.

 Doesn't support nested arrays/lists (yet).

 ```
     public class ListTest : MonoBehaviour
     {